Skip links

 What is OSCP?

-OSCP (Offensive Security Certified Professional) is an ethical hacking certification focused on exploit development and privilege escalation techniques.
+OSCP (Offensive Security Certified Professional) is an ethical hacking certification Focused on exploit development and privilege escalation techniques.

 OSCP Certification Overview:

-Exam Format: 24-hour penetration testing exam
+Review Format: 24-hour penetration testing exam

 Skills Covered: